 Morrie Aderholt could hit a ball pretty good.
 Catching one, though, was another matter.

 “He’s the world’s worst third baseman,” Brooklyn Dodgers’ President Branch Rickey bluntly told the press shortly after he brought Aderholt up from the minors in September 1944.[I]

-A native of Mount Olive, Aderholt was a child when Clarence and Annie moved their growing family to Hopewell, Va.
+A native of Mount Olive, North Carolina, Aderholt was a child when Clarence and Annie moved their growing family to Hopewell, Virginia.
 He would eventually have six brothers and sisters.

 The lanky lefthander made his big-league debut against the Chicago White Sox on his 24th birthday on Sept.
 13. Aderholt celebrated by launching a mammoth home run over the scoreboard in right center in what was said to be the longest homer hit in Washington’s Griffith Stadium that year.
 He came down to earth the following day, however, committing three errors in a game against the St. Louis Browns.